ESDM Online

 Pay attention to what children like (or seem curious about) and follow their lead as long as you are a part of the action, too.
 Remember, the most important thing is for children to have fun doing this with you!
 Fun means engagement and that excites children's brains and bodies for meaningful learning to happen.

-Simple play actions that encourage children to explore, use their senses, and movement:
+Simple play actions that encourage children to explore, use their senses, and move their bodies:

 Combination play that encourages multi-step actions for children to construct and accomplish goals: